codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 :::note Angular and urlImports

-In the example below, you'll see that we make use of webpack's [magic comments](https://webpack.js.org/api/module-methods/#magic-comments) feature to avoid Angular's caching and use normal [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) behaviour.
+In the example below, you'll see that we make use of webpack's [magic comments](https://webpack.js.org/api/module-methods/#magic-comments) feature to avoid Angular's caching and use normal [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) behavior.
 :::

 1. **Create a component that mounts the SDK.** See the <a href="https://github.com/codatio/sdk-link/blob/main/examples/languages/angular/src/app/codat-link/" target="_blank">`codat-link folder`</a> for an example module.